rishabhgokhe/SkillWave/CODE_OF_CONDUCT.md

 * Other conduct which could reasonably be considered inappropriate in a professional setting

+## Contribution Rules

+- **Before creating an issue**, check if a similar issue already exists to avoid duplication.
+- **Follow the issue template and structure** to ensure clarity and ease of understanding.
+- **Only submit a pull request (PR) if you have been assigned** the task by the repository maintainer.
+- **Ensure your PR follows project guidelines**, including proper coding standards and documentation.
+- **Clearly describe your changes** in the pull request to help maintainers review it efficiently.

 ## Enforcement Responsibilities

 Community leaders are responsible for clarifying and enforcing our standards of